This post may contain affiliate links. Please read my disclosure for more information.

 - Check the season & weather.
 Will you be grilling because it's nice and sunny out, or are you using that slow cooker because it's cold and stormy?

 - Plan for leftovers.
-My best menu plans are ones that I can creatively use leftovers from one main meal to the next.
+My best menu plans are ones where I can creatively use leftovers from one main meal to the next.
 A whole roasted chicken one night can become chicken salad for lunch the next day.

 - Make a shopping list and choose a shopping day.
 As I'm writing out my weekly planner for family dinners and meals, I write down what ingredients I think I will need.
-I then double check the pantry to make sure I have everything and place my grocery pick up order.
+I then double-check the pantry to make sure I have everything and place my grocery pick-up order.

 - Prep as much food as you can ahead of time.
 I usually spend my kids' nap time on Sundays or get my family members to help with meal prep.
 This way you're spending less time through the week getting your meals cooked.